 Internal Comms Ripe For Video Content

-Successful internal comms reflect the business’ core values, ethos and culture throughout their communications and are always targeted and relevant to their audience.
+Successful internal comms reflect the business’ core values, ethos and culture throughout their communications.
+Targeting and focusing on the right audience is crucial.
 Often they’re focused on one core message, like the IRS’s ‘treat taxpayers like customers’ and repeated again and again throughout all communications.

 Since video can convey a lot of information in a short space of time, overlapping themes and creating multi-layered content, your core message can be integrated into any internal comms.
 Your video may have the objective of communicating health and safety information but at the same time through the use of imagery, graphics or audio, the organisation’s core message can also be communicated.
 This reinforces that message and ensures that all employees understand what the business stands for.

-Video can be used effectively in all kinds of internal comms including:
+Using Video effectively makes a difference across all kinds of internal comms, including:

 - CEO messages